-This is because vector plotters created these large copper pours using a technique called 'vector-fill', 'painting' or 'stroking'.
-This involved repeatedly moving the table back and forth under the pen; just as a child, when colouring a drawing, moves a crayon back and forth over an area until it is completely filled.
-See the image below:
+This is because vector plotters created these large copper pours using a technique called "vector-fill," "painting," or "stroking."
+This involved repeatedly moving the table back and forth under the pen, just as a child moves a crayon back and forth over an area until it is completely filled, as in Figure 3.